swfans/swars/doc/campaign-church-missions.md

     mission102 --> [*]
 ```

-## Interesting unused missions of the Church campaign.
+## Interesting unused missions of the Church campaign

 ```mermaid
 stateDiagram-v2